microsoft/PartsUnlimited/docs/HOL_PartsUnlimited_WebSite_Continuous_Integration/HOL_PartsUnlimited_WebSite_Continuous_Integration_with_Visual_Studio_Online_Build.md

 Next steps
 ----------

-In this lab, you learned how to push new code to Visual Studio Online, setup a Git repo and create a Continuous Integration build that runs when new commits are pushed to the master branch.
+In this lab, you learned how to push new code to Visual Studio Team Services, setup a Git repo and create a Continuous Integration build that runs when new commits are pushed to the master branch.
 This allows you to get feedback as to whether your changes made breaking syntax changes, or if they broke one or more automated tests, or if your changes are a